chriswright47/credit_card_processing/README.md

+#Disclaimer

+- For some reason the code on github has 4 spaces for every indents.
+I am not quite sure why this is since my local machine looks fine...
+I use 2 spaces when I write code.

 #The Basics

--Running the application:
+- Running the application:
 1. bundle
 2. from root run ‘ruby app.rb’ to run the application
 3. run ‘rake spec’ to run the specs (This app has 110 percent test coverage)

 #Why I Picked Ruby

-Ruby is the language I know best and I really like its style, flexibility, and ‘magic’.
+- Ruby is the language I know best and I really like its style, flexibility, and ‘magic’.
 I love writing in Ruby.

 #Project Overview